 Students who do not hold an acceptable law degree must take a law conversion course, such as the Graduate Diploma in Law (GDL) or equivalent qualification, which must cover the foundations of legal knowledge subjects.

 No. The ICCA is committed to equality of opportunity and the promotion of diversity.
 We adopt a fair and transparent admissions and selection processes.
-This means that all of our trained admissions assessors will not have information relating to your name, address, school or university, or protected characteristics of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex or sexual orientation.
+This means that none of our trained admissions assessors will have information relating to your name, address, school or university, or protected characteristics of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex or sexual orientation.
 If you reach the selection day stage of our selection process, where certain individual characteristics may be obvious, your school or university background will not be made known to the assessors.

-No. We have specifically designed the applications process to widen participation and seek candidates from all walks of life and from all backgrounds.
+No. We have specifically designed the application process to widen participation and seek candidates from all walks of life and from all backgrounds.
 You will not be placed at a disadvantage if you do not have any lawyers among your family, friends or wider network.
 Our application process follows the ICCA Fair Admission Policy.